Diabetic Foot Conditions

 risk factors associated with ulcer formation is essential in the overall

-management of diabetic patients and can significantly reduce the incidence of
+management of patients living with diabetes and can significantly reduce the incidence of

 ulcers and amputation.
 Prompt and aggressive treatment of foot ulcers can

-prevent worsening and help accelerate healing.
-Diligent self care is a key
+prevent worsening and can help accelerate healing.
+Diligent self-care is a key

 component for early detection.